-Buffalo, N.Y. — The Buffalo and Erie County Industrial Land Development Corporation (“ILDC”) Board of Directors approved the sale of 9.2 acres on the former Bethlehem Steel property to Uniland Development Company (“Uniland”).
-Uniland plans to build a 150,000 sq. ft. manufacturing spec building that will bring private businesses and jobs to the Lackawanna site, part of which is being redeveloped by Erie County, the ILDC, and the Erie County Industrial Development Agency (“ECIDA”) into a commerce park.
+Buffalo, N.Y. — The Buffalo and Erie County Industrial Land Development Corporation (“ILDC”) Board of Directors approved the sale of 9.2 acres at Renaissance Commerce Park to Uniland Development Company (“Uniland”).
+Uniland plans to build a 150,000 sq. ft. manufacturing spec building (expandable to 300,000 SF) that will bring private businesses and jobs to the Lackawanna site, part of which is being redeveloped by Erie County, the ILDC, and the Erie County Industrial Development Agency (“ECIDA”) into a commerce park.

 “Uniland’s acquisition of 9.2 acres of the former Bethlehem Steel site and plans to build a 150,000 sq. ft. manufacturing spec building is the next step in the renaissance of the site.
 My vision for the site was to return manufacturing and other 21st Century businesses to it.
 Many had said it could not be done, but this private investment by Uniland follows the recent investment by TMP Technologies, also on the new Dona Street extension, and reinforces just how desirable and conducive the site is to business.
 I thank all of our federal, state and local partners who helped us get to this point, and I know we look all forward to the building’s completion as well as to welcoming businesses and jobs back to Lackawanna,” said Erie County Executive Mark C. Poloncarz.
 The County Executive serves as the Board Chair of the ILDC, which is the land development arm of the Erie County Industrial Development Agency.